-Protect your estate for your loved ones by properly designating your RRIF beneficiaries.
+Protect your estate for your loved ones by properly designating your RRSP, TFSA or RRIF beneficiaries.

-Properly designating your RRSP or RRIF beneficiary can save your loved ones money as well as headaches, and that means more of your money stays where you want it.
+Properly designating your RRSP, TFSA or RRIF beneficiary can save your loved ones money as well as headaches, and that means more of your money stays where you want it.
 Here’s a few tips to make that happen:

 - Keep your beneficiaries up to date.
-Marriage and divorce are just two examples of life changes that could prompt a change in your RRSP/RRIF beneficiary.
+Marriage and divorce are just two examples of life changes that could prompt a change in your beneficiary designation.

 - By default, your entire RRSP/RRIF is paid to your estate as income when you die, which means it’ll be taxed.
 You can defer those taxes if your designated beneficiary is your spouse or common-law partner, a financially-dependent child or grandchild under age 18, or a financially-dependent child or grandchild of any age who is mentally or physically infirm.

 - Designate a beneficiary who’s over the age of majority (age 18 in Saskatchewan), otherwise money from your RRSP/RRIF will be held in trust until they reach that age.

 - When you convert your RRSP into a RRIF you need to re-designate your beneficiaries.
 Your designations don’t carry over from your RRSP.

 - For a RRIF, you can choose to designate your spouse/common-law partner as a ‘successor annuitant’.
 By doing this, your RRIF will transfer directly over to your spouse and they’ll begin receiving payments from your RRIF.